Do I have to renew my membership?

 I will be changing my membership status from Inactive to Active.
 Am I obligated to submit a report and plan?

 Mandatory CPD is only applicable to active members of the Law Society.
-As such, inactive members are not expected to fulfill the Mandatory CPD requirements.
-However, members returning to active status (from inactive status) are required to complete the Plan portion of the CPD Report & Plan for the upcoming membership year.
+Inactive members are not expected to fulfill the Mandatory CPD requirements.
+However, inactive members returning to active status are required to complete the Plan portion of the CPD Report & Plan for the upcoming membership year.

 I will be changing my membership status from Active to Inactive.
 Am I obligated to submit a CPD Report & Plan?